Published April 11, 2016 | Updated June 10, 2019

 - How’s the AC?
 Comfortable customers and employees are happier customers and employees.
-Ones who are more favorably disposed to sticking around, buying things, getting work done and not dissolving into somnolent sweat puddles.
-Strange to think cool air could make such a big difference, but there you go.
-Your AC’s probably been off for months and now’s a great time to get it checked, before you actually need it, so it can stage its melodramatic death scene while the audience is still small.
-Many AC professionals are even offering spring checkup specials.
-Get in on one.
-The last thing you want is to face the first hot day of the season with an air conditioning system that blows nothing more than warm dust
+Ones who are more favorably disposed to sticking around, buying things, getting work done and not dissolving into sweat puddles.
+The last thing you want is to face a long, hot summer with a broken or struggling air conditioning system.

 - Is your cash flow still flowing the way you expected?
-Every businessperson has a cash red line in mind, if not on paper or screen.
+Every businessperson has a cash redline in mind, if not on paper or screen.
 Then there’s that caution zone, where cash isn’t low enough to trigger alarms, but getting there.
-Close enough at least to cause low-level anxiety you carry around on your shoulders all day long (and at night, when sleep won’t come).
+Close enough at least to cause low-level anxiety you carry around on your shoulders all day long.
 Not healthy for you or your business.
-You may want to give yourself some breathing room by stepping up your efforts to collect receivables, delay payables and check out alternatives to cash outlays, such as financing
+You may want to give yourself some breathing room by stepping up your efforts to collect receivables, delay payables and check out alternatives to cash outlays, such as financing.

-- What’s your progress toward 2016 goals?
-Are you on track to meet the 2016 sales, efficiency and other targets you set in December?
+- What’s your progress toward this year’s goals?
+Are you on track to meet the sales, efficiency and other targets you set last year?
 If not, what would it take to get you there?
 More employees?
 Additional or more productive equipment?
 A new marketing push?
-If the budget’s a little too tight to make some of these changes, see item 5 above
+If the budget’s a little too tight to make some of these changes, see item 5 above.

 - Need furniture?
-If your office furniture could use an update, May’s the best time to get it.
-Also a good time for refrigerator shopping, if the one in your break room was there when the Y2K bug was a thing and Battlefield Earth was on the big screen for about five mercifully short minutes
+If your office furniture could use an update, now’s a good time to get it according to money experts.
+Also a good time for refrigerator shopping, if the one in your breakroom was new when Netflix was still about DVDs and no one had ever heard of an iPhone.

-- Have you set aside time for a (real) break this summer?
-Around 40% of you didn’t in 2015.
-76% of those who did stayed connected to work.
-While it’s sometimes not possible or desirable to get away, everyone needs a break occasionally.
+- Have you set aside time for a break this summer?
+While it’s sometimes not possible or desirable to get away, everyone needs a rest occasionally.
 You won’t do your best work without some downtime.
 And doesn’t your business deserve your best?